garfix/nli-go/doc/reference/anaphora.md

 - it may refer to NP's but also to VP's and S's.
 - one-anaphora.
 "How many blocks are in the box?
 Pick one out." ("one" refers to any block)

-What are the features of the entities (anaphors) refered to?
+What are the linguistically relevant features of the entities (anaphors) refered to?
 They have

 - a gender: male, female
 - animatedness: animate, inanimate
-- a number: singular, plural (entities that are known as a group)
+- number: singular, plural (entities that are known as a group)
 - a type: car, person, thing, activity
 - selectional restrictions: (the things they can do, "birds fly", "cars brake down")
 - a domain: in the discourse, in a conceptual structure, in the world